Strategic Plan: Mandatory COVID-19 Vaccination for Emory Healthcare Staff and Providers

 Difference between Strategic Management, Strategic Thinking, Strategic Planning, and Managing Strategic Momentum

 Strategic management, strategic thinking, strategic planning, and managing strategic momentum are different aspects that organizations utilize to achieve their goals.
 Strategic management is a broad range of processes and activities used by organizations in coordination and aligning resources and actions with strategy, vision, and mission to achieve organizational goals (Balanced Scorecard Institute, n.d).
 In essence, a strategic management process changes a static plan into a system that offers feedback to decision-making and makes the plan grow along with the changes in other circumstances.
-In its turn, strategic thinking is the understanding, identifying, and imaging plausible and possible alternative future outlook of the organization, and utilizing the gained knowledge to strengthen one’s thinking regarding prospective options.
+In its turn, strategic thinking is the understanding, identifying, and imaging plausible and possible alternative future outlooks of the organization and utilizing the gained knowledge to strengthen one’s thinking regarding prospective options.

 An Analytical Tool Suitable for Helping Emory Healthcare Achieve its Strategic Plan

-The Manner and Example of the Dashboard usage in the Strategic Proposal
+The Manner and Example of the Dashboard Usage in the Strategic Proposal

 Internal and External Factors that Could Become Barriers to the Strategic Plan